What Is Sliding Scale Therapy And How Does It Work With Health Insurance?

 • Schools or teaching hospitals: You may also be able to get counseling from a local school or teaching hospital.
 If you're a student, you should be able to get free sessions from your school.
 Teaching hospitals and clinics usually offer free therapy or low-cost counseling in a teaching situation where you'd be seeing both the therapist and an intern who is receiving training through continuing education courses.
 Not everyone may be eligible for these services, as they may have a limited number of slots available.

 • Employer assistance programs: Some employers offer employee assistance programs that may have free or low-cost mental health care.
-This is usually separate from your health insurance and is a resource to help employees manage life challenges like divorce, grief, and other major problems.
+This is usually separate from your health insurance and is a resource to help employees manage life challenges like divorce, grief, and other major concerns.

 • Online chat rooms: There are also online chat rooms where you can talk to others who have similar concerns.
-You can innominately chat online with others who want to open up about their experiences and offer help to those who need it.
+You can intimately chat online with others who want to open up about their experiences and offer help to those who need it.

 Although chat rooms can provide support, they have some potential downfalls.
 Without a therapist to facilitate communication, the process can be unorthodox.
 It is different from going to a therapist personally, wherein you'll get to see the therapy room design and experience the entire interaction face-to-face.
 However, all you must do is click one button to get out of that room, and there are a lot of options.
 Some chat rooms are specifically designed for certain subjects like depression or anxiety, while others are more general.

 It's important to note that therapy and chat rooms are intended for non-emergency situations only.
 Visit your nearest emergency room if your issue is an emergency or you're facing a life-threatening situation.
-If you or a loved one is experiencing suicidal thoughts, reach out for help immediately.
-The 988 Suicide and Crisis Lifeline can be reached at 988 and is available 24/7.

 Takeaway